kbrownlees/reselect-change-memoize/README.md

     return { selector2: state };
   }
 );
-// The name doesn't not have to be provided const selector3 = createSelector( selector1,
+// The name doesn't have to be provided const selector3 = createSelector( selector1,
   (state) => {